AXES-2MRS: A new all-sky catalogue of extended X-ray galaxy groups: Scaling relations

-We consider both group and group + cluster samples when comparing our fit to the literature, with the results on the slope summarised in Fig.~\ref{sigmat}. \citet{xue00} studied a low-redshift sample of 274 groups and clusters with $kT <$ 10.1 keV, and found a relation of the form $\sigma_{\rm v} \propto T^{0.64 \pm 0.08}$ using the ODR method with no characterization of intrinsic scatter.
-Our data is more uniform because all the X-ray observations used were obtained from the same instrument, and we have more control over the velocity dispersion values as they were all computed using the same (gapper) estimator.
-In contrast, they assembled their X-ray and spectroscopic samples from 20 different sources.
-Using a total of 19 groups + clusters with $kT <$ 5.5 keV taken from the XMM Cluster Survey \citep{mehrtens}, \citet{wilson16} reported a steep relation of the form $\sigma_{\rm v} \propto T^{0.86 \pm 0.16}$.
-Lastly, \citet{farahi18} used a 138 group + cluster sample selected from the XXL survey.
-X-ray temperatures ($kT <$ 6.5 keV) were taken from the XXL analysis of \citet{xxl18}, and spectroscopic data for galaxies were obtained from 7 different literature sources.
+\citet{xue00} studied a low-redshift sample of 274 groups and clusters with $kT <$ 10.1 keV, and found a relation of the form $\sigma_{\rm v} \propto T^{0.64 \pm 0.08}$ using the ODR method with no characterisation of intrinsic scatter.
+Our data are more uniform because all the X-ray observations used were obtained from the same instrument, and we have more control over the velocity dispersion values as they were all computed using the same (gapper) estimator.
+In contrast, they used 20 different literature sources to assemble their X-ray and spectroscopic sample (see Table.
+1 in \citealp{xue00}).
+Using a total of 19 groups plus clusters with $kT <$ 5.5 keV taken from the XMM Cluster Survey \citep{mehrtens}, \citet{wilson16} reported a steep relation of the form $\sigma_{\rm v} \propto T^{0.86 \pm 0.16}$.
+Lastly, \citet{farahi18} used a 138 group plus cluster sample selected from the XXL survey.
+X-ray temperatures ($kT <$ 6.5 keV) were taken from the XXL analysis of \citet{xxl18}, and spectroscopic data for galaxies were obtained from seven different literature sources.
 They report a relation in the form $\sigma_{\rm v} \propto T^{0.63 \pm 0.05}$.
 Despite the formal difference in the slope values, as illustrated in Fig.\ref{sigmat}, all the fits are broadly consistent with our data points.
 Therefore, obtaining a different slope of the scaling relation might be a result of a different sampling of the data.
 Exploring larger datasets and understanding the covariance of the scatter with the group properties affecting the selection is needed to establish a full picture.

-\subsection{X-ray Temperature -- Luminosity Relation}
+\subsection{X-ray temperature--luminosity relation}